peterthehan/discord-starboard-bot/README.md

 - `guildId` is the server you wish to enable starboard for.
 - `channelId` is the text channel you wish to be the starboard.
 - `reactionThreshold` is the number of reactions needed before the message gets pinned.
+- `votePolicy` **must** be one of the following strings:

+  - `public`: Reaction count is allowed to accumulate without bot interference.
+Anyone can see the total reaction counts.
+  - `private`: Bot removes all user reactions and replaces it with its own.
+Vote count is not visible but the bot's reaction lets users know that _someone_ has reacted.
+  - `hidden`: Bot removes all user reactions.
+Vote count is not visible at all.

 - `upvote`/`downvote`

   - `emojis` are the reaction emojis the bot tracks.
 The message gets pinned when the count difference between upvotes and downvotes is greater than or equal to the `reactionThreshold`.